Fostering may be for you if you can answer Yes to two or more of the following questions:

 Socialization: Some animals can be a bit shy or fearful and need time and interaction with people (the more the merrier!) to become comfortable.
 This generally requires a good amount of play and snuggle time for these pets.
 These animals may also be ill, or may come down with a URI from having been in a shelter environment, so it is important to monitor them for signs of illness and to let the Volunteer Department know if you notice any sneezing, coughing, etc.

-Heartworm Treatment (dogs): Heartworm treatment is a long process and requires 2-3 months in a foster home with extremely limited activity.
+Heartworm Treatment (dogs): Heartworm treatment is a long process and requires several weeks in a foster home with extremely limited activity.
 The dogs will go through one or two rounds of injections, and sometimes need additional re-checks and specific medications.